 Our initial findings on the size of the private student loan market are sobering.
-When we add in the outstanding debt in the federal student loan program, it appears that outstanding student loan debt hit the trillion dollar mark several months ago – much larger than estimates from other recent reports .
+When we add in the outstanding debt in the federal student loan program, it appears that outstanding student loan debt hit the trillion dollar mark several months ago – much larger than .
 It seems that this market is too big to fail.

 Unlike other consumer credit products, student debt keeps growing at a steady clip.
 Students borrowed $117 billion in just federal student loans last year.
 And students continue to borrow private student loans, which lack the income-based repayment and deferment options of federal student loans.
 If current trends continue, there will be consequences not just for young people, but for all of us.

 According to , federal student loan debt isn’t growing just with new originations – with so many borrowers unable to keep up with interest payments, debt is growing even for many who have left school.
 Too much debt means too much risk for a generation of young people, many of whom are struggling in today’s economy.

 The lines of job-seekers are long, states are reducing their higher education budgets, and household budgets are straining.
 Young consumers are shouldering much of the punishment in the form of substantial student loan bills for doing exactly what they were told would be the key to a better life.
 Large levels of debt might also pose immediate problems for the rest of us.

 Excessive student debt can slow the recovery of the housing market.
 Student loan borrowers are sending big payments every month to their loan servicers, rather than becoming first-time homebuyers.
 This debt can also put added stress on the borrowing capacity of the household and government sector.